 Daniel T. Engelman, MD, FACS

-Daniel Engelman is the Interim Chief of the Division of Cardiac Surgery and Medical Director of the Heart, Vascular and Critical Care Units at Baystate Medical Center.
+Daniel Engelman is the Medical Director of the Heart, Vascular and Critical Care Units at Baystate Medical Center.
 He is an Associate Professor of Surgery at The University of Massachusetts-Baystate, and an Associate Professor-Adjunct at Tufts University School of Medicine.
 He recently started the Enhanced Recovery After Cardiac Surgery (ERACS) Collaborative to nationally standardize best practices.
 He was tasked with organizing a full day symposium at the 2018 American Association of Thoracic Surgeons meeting on the topic.
 He is leading a group of international experts to publish the first consensus guidelines for best practices in enhanced recovery following cardiac surgery.
 He is presenting this work in Stockholm at the ERAS Society World Congress in May, 2018.